Generlate/Handbook/Finances/index.md

 ## Contact

-Outreach and questions for the finance team can be asked in the #finance Slack channel, by reaching out to the finance@generlate.com email, or to the finance team members listed above directly.
+Outreach and questions for the finance team can be asked in the #finance Discord channel, by reaching out to the finance@generlate.com email, or to the finance team members listed above directly.

 ## Objectives